-Students are introduced to a variety of business procedures and basics of leadership.
-Students learn life-long career success building skills like business etiquette, ethics and how to seek, gain, and maintain employment.
-Students also learn leadership skills including communication, team building, collaboration, and other desirable traits.
+Explore business procedures and basics of leadership.
+Establish durable skills including business etiquette, ethical decision-making, and how to seek, gain, and maintain employment.
+Gain the knowledge and skills for careers in business, finance, and marketing.

 Computer Science and Information Technology Education